saltyshiomix/react-ssr/README.md

 ## Overview

 - SSR (Server Side Rendering) as a view template engine
-- Dynamic
-  - `props`
+- Dynamic `props`
   - Passing the server data to the React client `props`
-    - Suitable for dynamic routes like blogging
+  - Suitable for:
-  - `Head` component for better SEO
+    - Admin Panels
+    - Blogging
 - Developer Experience
   - Zero config of webpack and babel
   - HMR (Hot Module Replacement) both scripts and even if styles when `process.env.NODE_ENV !== 'production'`
+  - Built-in Sass (SCSS) support

+## Pros and Cons

+### Pros

+- Because it is just a view template engine:
+  - It doesn't need to have any APIs, all we have to do is to pass the server data to the client
+  - It supports multiple engines like `.hbs`, `.ejs` and React `.(ts|js)x`
+  - We can use [passport](http://www.passportjs.org) authentication as it always is

+### Cons

+- It is not so performant, because it assembles the whole HTML on each request
+- It does not support **client side routing**

 ## Usage